Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Preliminaries

 Generalizing the notion of continuous choice, for any type $X$, we define

-In the model, $X\mathrm{\_choice}$ is equivalent to saying that the interpretation of $X$ is a projective object meaning that it is isomorphic to an assembly where each element has exactly one realizer.
-Intuitively it means that when each element in $X$ has exactly one realizer, there will not be a true nondeterminisitc function out of $X$, considering that nondeterminism comes from computations being performed differently on different realizers of the same element.
-Another projective object in our model, $\Casm$, besides the natural number object $\bN$ is the Baire space assembly: $(\IN^\IN, \{(\varphi, \varphi) \mid \varphi \in \IN^\IN\})$ that is isomorphic to $\bN^\bN$.
-An infinite sequence $\varphi$ gets realized only by itself.
-Under this observation, we can assume the Baire choice $X := \dN \to \dN$: \begin{axiom}[Baire choice, \coqref{M\_baire\_choice}{/formalization/Base/MultivalueMonad.v}{114}] \end{axiom}
+In the model, $X\mathrm{\_choice}$ is equivalent to saying that the interpretation of $X$ is a \emph{projective} object, meaning that it is \emph{isomorphic} to an assembly where each element has exactly one realizer.
+Intuitively, it means that when each element in $X$ has exactly one realizer, there will not be a true nondeterministic function out of $X$, considering that nondeterminism comes from computations being performed differently on different realizers of the same element.
+Besides the natural number object $\bN$, another projective object in $\Casm$ is the Baire space assembly $(\IN^\IN, \{(\varphi, \varphi) \mid \varphi \in \IN^\IN\})$, where an infinite sequence $\varphi$ is realized only by itself, as is immediate from the realizability relation.
+The interpretation of $\dN \to \dN$ is the exponential object $\bN^\bN$, which is isomorphic to this assembly; hence it is projective.
+We can therefore assume the Baire choice for $X \equivto \dN \to \dN$: \begin{axiom}[Baire choice, \coqref{M\_baire\_choice}{/formalization/Base/MultivalueMonad.v}{114}] \end{axiom}

 A common source of nondeterminism in practice in computable analysis is semi-decidability.
 Given multiple semi-decidable predicates, we choose one that terminates and evaluates to true, nondeterministically.
 An important example is the soft comparison (a variant from \cite{BRATTKA1998490}):